expo/expo/docs/pages/versions/unversioned/sdk/linking.md

 This module allows your app to interact with other apps via deep links.
 It provides helper methods for constructing and parsing deep links into your app.

-This module is an extension of the React Native [Linking module](https://facebook.github.io/react-native/docs/linking.html), meaning that all methods in the RN module can be accessed via `Linking`, on top of the extra methods provided by Expo (detailed here).
+This module is an extension of the React Native [Linking module](https://facebook.github.io/react-native/docs/linking.html), meaning that all methods in the RN module can be accessed via `Linking`, on top of the extra methods provided by Expo (detailed here). **These methods only apply to the managed workflow, you cannot use them in a bare React Native app**.

+## API

 ### `Linking.makeUrl(path, queryParams)`